As I sat watching our CTO show me some new features he's worked on to solve a complicated data problem from one of our customers, it hit me.

 As I think about it, a lot of "innovation" is just evolution of technology.
 The phrase "Standing on the shoulders of giants" comes from Sir Isaac Newton's idea, so it's hardly new.

-I've worked for several companies in document capture/data capture/automation industry, and most have courted "innovation."
+I've worked for several companies in document capture/data capture/automation industry, and most have tried to drive technological innovation.

 They want to invent something that leapfrogs them in front of all competitors.
 It's a fool's game, in my opinion.